jankatins/run_tasks_window/README.md

 ## Install

-There are two dependency: `python3` and the wx toolkit.
+There are three dependency: `python3`, `psutil` and the python wx toolkit.

-* On Debian: `sudo apt install python3-wxgtk4.0`
+* On Debian: `sudo apt install python3-wxgtk4.0 python3-psutil`

 Script is installed by putting a copy of the script into `$PATH`: